Intellectual And Developmental Disabilities

 2 researchers across 2 institutions

-This research draws upon and contributes to related fields such as behavioral health, family support, and educational studies.
-Engagement across institutions in Arkansas fosters a comprehensive approach to addressing the complex needs of individuals with intellectual and developmental disabilities.
+This field draws upon and contributes to related disciplines such as inclusive education, child and adolescent development, and behavioral studies.
+Collaborative efforts span multiple institutions within Arkansas, fostering a comprehensive approach to addressing the complex needs of individuals with intellectual and developmental disabilities.

 Top Researchers